--Our artillery shelled JOLLY with good effect.

-WIRE GULLY to COURTNEY'S - At 1630 enemy put 2,6" shells 6 Du du ha into the Gully in rear of COURTNEYS and at 1700 one Their Shie Doc doing much damage.
-6" shell fell in the rear communication trenches without which has since been repaired.
+Our artillery shelled JOLLY with good effect.
+WIRE CULLY to COURTNEY'S - At 1630 enemy put 2,6" shells into the Gully in rear of COURTNEYS and at 1700 one 6" shell fell in the rear communication trenches without doing much damage.